RishikarthikVelliangiri/PDF_Chatbot/README.md

 4. Push to the branch: `git push origin feature/YourFeature`
 5. Submit a pull request

+## Troubleshooting

+If you encounter issues:
+1. Ensure all environment variables are set correctly
+2. Check that Pinecone index is initialized
+3. Verify API keys are valid and have necessary permissions
+4. Check server logs for detailed error messages
+5. Ensure all dependencies are installed correctly

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.